tcodej/musicbin-server/README.md

-# Music Server
+# MusicBin Server

 A simple Express app that serves up directory and file information to be used with a front-end UI to play my personal audio files.
+Works in tandem with the [musicbin-ui](https://github.com/tcodej/musicbin-ui) front end.

 Be sure to have nodemon installed globally for hot reloading.